The Hurst Exponent Lied to Us

 df.loc[df['hurst'] > trend_threshold, 'regime'] = 'trending'

-# Mean reversion signals: RSI extremes
+# Mean reversion: RSI extremes

 delta = df['close'].diff()